 Further, YouTube Analytics only shows you data for subscribers that have made their subscriptions public.
 The subscriptions list of new YouTube users is set to private by default.
 Users have the option to make the list public.
 The omission of data from private subscribers increases the inaccuracies to the Analytics reports.

 Like any other social media platform, YouTube is also plagued with the issue of fake subscribers and bot accounts.
 There are many companies offering bot subscribers for a price.
 The incentive to buy subscribers is that creators require at least 1000 subscribers to monetize the channel.
 These bot accounts don’t add value to your channel and offer no engagement whatsoever.

 Not all fake subscribers are bot accounts.
 There are people who created accounts long ago but haven’t been active in a long time.
 Further, there are accounts that have violated YouTube channel policies and need to be suspended.
 Such subscribers similar to bots add no value to your channel.
 YouTube regularly conducts a sweep of their platform and purges these bot accounts and inactive accounts.

 In such a scenario, your subscriber count will fall dramatically but your views and watch time remains unaffected.
 The good news is that the subscribers you are left with after the sweep and genuine subscribers.

-It is clear that grow youtube subscriber count is not an accurate measure of your performance as a creator and it is not a fair assessment of the influence your channel has.
-The number of views and watch time on your channel is the true measure of your success as a YouTuber.
-Now that you know how the number of YouTube subscribers actually affects the performance of your channel and where the inaccuracies are, you can use these insights to create engaging content on your YouTube channel.
+It is clear that subscriber count is not an accurate measure of your performance as a creator and it is not a fair assessment of the influence your channel has.
+The number of views and watch time on your channel are the true measure of your success as a YouTuber.
+Now that you know how the number of YouTube subscribers actually affect the performance of your channel and where the inaccuracies are, you can use these insights to create engaging content on your YouTube channel.